-- Low-Income Weatherization Program.
+Low-Income Weatherization Program.
 The COVID crisis reveals that it is more vital than ever to ensure our residents' homes are healthy, clean, and structurally resilient.
 Housing retrofits, such as those delivered through the Low-Income Weatherization Program, improve ventilation, energy efficiency, weatherization, and hardening to support affordable and high-quality public housing units.
 Streamlining delivery of energy upgrades and home health remediation efforts is also being undertaken with the implementation of APEN-sponsored bill AB 1232: Healthy Homes Act (Gloria, 2019), which will ensure that disadvantaged communities can access and maximize these integrated benefits quickly.
-Other strategies to promote home-based resilience that could be integrated alongside this program include offering financial support for air conditioning access and use to combat the health impacts of extreme heat as well as innovative insurance policies to finance pre- and post-disaster home repairs. - Urban and Community Forestry.
+Other strategies to promote home-based resilience that could be integrated alongside this program include offering financial support for air conditioning access and use to combat the health impacts of extreme heat as well as innovative insurance policies to finance pre- and post-disaster home repairs.

+- Urban and Community Forestry/Urban Greening.
 Lessons learned during the COVID crisis have only served to reinforce the need to ensure all communities have access to green space and trees to support strong mental and physical health.
-No less than six studies over the last six weeks have linked air pollution to higher coronavirus death rates and kids with asthma in heavy air pollution areas to greater coronavirus risk.
-Trees and associated urban green infrastructure are critical human health tools that pull pollutants out of the atmosphere while also mitigating for urban heat islands and reducing greenhouse gases. - Transformative Climate Communities.
+No less than six studies over the last six weeks have linked air pollution to higher coronavirus death rates and kids with asthma in heavy air pollution areas to greater coronavirus risk.2 Trees and associated urban green infrastructure are critical human health tools that pull pollutants out of the atmosphere while also mitigating for urban heat islands, reducing risks from flooding, and reducing greenhouse gases. - Transformative Climate Communities.
 This program advances community-led decision-making to address the needs of residents and achieve local transformation.
 Multiple emission-reducing services delivered in a coordinated way like affordable solar-powered housing with access to public transit and active transportation can transform long-neglected neighborhoods into models of economic and environmental sustainability.
 Funding should support development and implementation of robust climate adaptation and resilience plans and projects that are community-driven and respond to community-identified needs.

-Support Toxic Site Cleanup to Prevent Flooding and Contamination
+Support Toxic Site Cleanup to Prevent Contamination

-Investments are needed for the cleanup of toxic sites (including abandoned oil and gas infrastructure, hazardous waste dumping sites, and contaminated former military sites) in disadvantaged and vulnerable communities, such as the Chevron Refinery in Richmond and Halaco Superfund site on the coast of Oxnard, which are at risk of flooding and contamination due to sea level rise.
+Investments are needed for the cleanup of toxic sites (including abandoned oil and gas infrastructure, hazardous waste dumping sites, and contaminated former military sites) in disadvantaged and vulnerable communities, such as the Chevron Refinery in Richmond and Halaco Superfund site on the coast of Oxnard, not only to protect communities from existing health burdens and contamination risk, but also to address risk of flooding due to sea level rise.
 Investments should leverage and/or complement existing funds for clean-up of toxic and hazardous sites.